Social Democratic Federation: New traction for an old party

 While the SDF stagnated and split during the first decade of the 20th century, the various failures of those who departed paved the way for new growth.
 Unhappiness with the Labour Party's performance in parliament, hampered as it was by electoral alliance with the Liberal Party, led to renewed calls for a reorganisation of socialist forces.
 In 1910, Victor Grayson named Hyndman, Robert Blatchford, and Keir Hardie as the political leaders most capable of forging a new alliance.

 In 1911 this idea came to realisation when a Socialist Unity Conference was held, bringing together representatives of the SDF, the left wing of the ILP, the network of clubs associated with The Clarion newspaper, and various local socialist societies.
 Together these groups formed a new organisation, the British Socialist Party.
-Hyndman was a leading figure in the early party, but a growing party split over which position to take in the First World War saw him leave to form in 1916 a rival "defencist" National Socialist Party.

 Social Democratic Federation reprised (1919–1939)

-The Social Democratic Federation was also the name of a party led by Hyndman after 1919, when the National Socialist Party changed its name.
+Hyndman was a initially a leading figure in the early British Socialist Party, but a growing split over which position to take in the First World War saw him leave to form in 1916 the rival National Socialist Party (NSP).
+After 1919, the NSP would take the name of the old Social Democratic Federation.
 The group enjoyed some short-term success but gradually faded into the Labour Party, being wound up in 1939.